More News About Meredith Sue Willis

 MSW taught "Beginning Your Novel" at the 2006 Writers Conference at Penn October 14, 2006 at the University of Pennsylvania, Philadelphia.
 In its 12th year the Writers Conference at Penn includes over 80 workshops and 300 attendees with topics ranging widely within fiction, non fiction, publishing and professional services.
 For information about next year's conference, visit www.pennwritersconference.org .

-MSW was part of the splendid Twenty Fifth Appalachian Writers' Festival at Emory & Henry College September 21 - 23 , 2006.
+MSW was part of the Twenty Fifth Appalachian Writers' Festival at Emory & Henry College September 21 - 23 , 2006.
 See blog entries too.

 MSW read with poets Iris N. Schwartz and Madeline Artenberg on June 27, 2006 at the Clement Soto Velez Cultural Center on Suffolk Street in NYC.